Uzbekistan & Turkmenistan: Cities of the Silk Road

 Day 10 In Ashgabat

 We start the day exploring Ashgabat, a wonderfully bizarre city of fountains and lavish white marble buildings, and its surrounds.
 We will travel out to Nissa, the 3rd Century BC capital of the Parthians, and visit the famous site of Geo Tepe where the Turkmens made their last stand against the Russians.
-There is an opportunity to swim in a vast underground lake, Kow-Ata, with water at a constant temperature of 36C.
 We’ll also visit a nearby stud farm to see some of the beautiful pure-bred Akhel Teke, or ‘heavenly’ horses.
 Finally ending a busy day with a visit to the largest mosque in Central Asia and the mausoleum of their first President “Turkmenbashy”.
-Dinner will be at a stunning rooftop restaurant back in the city.
+This afternoon there should be some free time for you to explore more of Ashgabat before dinner at a stunning rooftop restaurant overlooking the city.

 Day 11 Ashgabat - Darvaza